Quantum-coherent mixtures of causal relations: Results

 The Berkson effect on quantum systems is formalized as follows: consider a measurement on $B$, whose outcomes $b$ are associated with positive operators $\{ \Pi^b_B\}$.
 Finding an outcome $b$ implies correlations between $C$ and $D$, which are represented by a trace-non-increasing map from $D$ to $C$: $\mathcal{E}^b_{C|D} \equiv {\rm Tr}_B (\Pi^b_B \mathcal{E}_{CB|D})$ (analogous to the subnormalized stochastic map $ P(C,B=b|D)$).
 Equivalently, we can represent this map using the quantum state $\tau^b_{CD}$ that one obtains by taking the operator that is Choi-isomorphic \cite{Choi1975} to $\mathcal{E}^b_{C|D}$ and normalizing it to have unit trace (analogous to the normalized distribution $P^b(CD)$).
-The correlations between $C$ and $D$ embodied in the map $\mathcal{E}^b_{C|D}$ can then be assessed using standard measures of correlation (including entanglement) on the state $\tau^b_{CD}$.
-We say that the causal map exhibits a {\em Quantum Berkson Effect} if there exists a measurement $\{ \Pi^b_B\}$ such that for {\em every} outcome $b$, the induced correlations between $C$ and $D$ are quantum in the sense that $\tau^b_{CD}$ is entangled (equivalently, $\mathcal{E}^{b}_{C|D}$ is {\em coherence-preserving}).
+The correlations between $C$ and $D$ embodied in the map $\mathcal{E}^b_{C|D}$ can then be assessed using standard measures of correlation on the state $\tau^b_{CD}$.
+We say that the causal map exhibits a {Quantum Berkson Effect} if there exists a measurement $\{ \Pi^b_B\}$ such that for {every} outcome $b$, the induced correlations between $C$ and $D$, described by $\tau^b_{CD}$, are quantum.
+For the purposes of this article, we take the presence of entanglement as a sufficient condition for quantumness.
+Thus, our condition is that each $ \tau^b_{CD}$ be entangled, or equivalently, that each $\mathcal{E}^{b}_{C|D}$ be non-entanglement-breaking.
 Using these definitions, we will now propose a classification of the possible causal relations between two quantum systems, as well as ways of distinguishing the classes.